 To submit, email an attachment of your work to firstname.lastname@example.org.
 Use this opportunity to tell us a little bit about yourself and how you see this piece being performed.

 During our inaugural season, we produced quarterly shows.
 In 2015, we received funding to produce a few shows, and in 2016, we took an extended hiatus for maternity leave and graduate school.
-It is our hope in 2017 to partner with local nonprofits and series to offer themed shows that benefit causes close to our heart.
+In 2017 we had our first official theatrical debut with Leading Women, a special show at Redwood City’s Dragon Theatre.
+We also began our partnership with San Jose’s Flash Fiction Forum to create our first chapbook, Activate, which we plan to sell and promote in 2018.
+Going forward, we hope to partner with local nonprofits and series to offer themed shows that benefit causes close to our heart.
 If you are interested in partnering with us, we’d love to hear from you.

 About Our Founders